mcqueenjordan/mcqueenjordan.github.io/_thought/documentation-should-be-high-level.md

 Again, documentation should never map 1:1 to anything more specific than a class.
 Anything more specific than that, and it effectively has to change whenever the code changes.
-If you're changing the function of tons of classes and files, it is reasonable the expect that the documentation would necessarily have to change anyway.
+If you're changing the function of tons of classes and files, it is reasonable to expect that the documentation would necessarily have to change in kind.

 Writing documentation at a high-level helps to minimize the potential that your documentation will become out-of-date and inaccurate.
-And it is easier to understand, too.
+It is easier to understand, too.
 Which is kind of the point.
 If someone wants to know the objective truth exactly as it exists, the documentation is absolutely the wrong place for that.
 That's what the code is for.